aianlinb/LibGGPK3/README.md

 Handle the Content.ggpk

 # LibBundle3
 Handle the *.bundle.bin files under Bundles2 folder
+For Steam/Epic users

 # LibBundledGGPK3
 Combination of LibGGPK3 and LibBundle3
 Handle both Content.ggpk and the bundle files in it
+For Standalone-Client users

 # Examples
 Sample programs to realize some simple features of the libraries